Tom Hughes (Australian politician): Personal life

 In 1951 Hughes married Joanna Fitzgerald, a niece of the poet R. D. Fitzgerald.
 The couple had three children together – Lucy, Tom Jr. and Michael.
-Lucy served as Lord Mayor of Sydney (2000–2002) and married Malcolm Turnbull, who became prime minister of Australia (2015–2018).
+Lucy served as Lord Mayor of Sydney (2000–2002), and married Malcolm Turnbull, who became prime minister of Australia (2015–2018).
 Tom followed his father into the legal profession, often serving as his junior.
 Michael became a stockbroker and business executive, also holding senior office in the Liberal Party's organisational wing.

-Hughes and his first wife divorced in 1972.
-He subsequently proposed marriage to actress Kate Fitzpatrick, who turned him down.
-He remarried in 1981 to Chrissie Abel Smith (née Taylor), at a ceremony officiated by Ted Noffs.
+Hughes and his wife divorced in 1972.
+He proposed marriage subsequently to the actress Kate Fitzpatrick, who turned him down.
+In 1981 he married, secondly, Chrissie Abel Smith (née Taylor), at a ceremony officiated by Ted Noffs.

 Hughes was raised Catholic.
 He left the church for a period due to disagreements with its social policies, but rejoined in the early 1990s.

 In the early 1970s Hughes bought an 800 ha farming property at Gurrundah, New South Wales.
 He initially raised cattle but in 1976 established a Poll Dorset sheep stud with six rams and 320 ewes.
 He won prizes at local agricultural shows and exhibited at the Sydney Royal Easter Show.

+Hughes died on 28 November 2024, at the age of 101.